 How To Make Mallorca Bread (Pan de Mallorca)

 Pan de Mallorca (mallorca bread) originates from Ensaïmades bread from the Spanish island of Majorca, which is why we call it mallorca.
 But like much of Puerto Rican cuisine we adopted it and made it part of our culture.
-Mallorca bread can be found in most local Puerto Rican reposteria (bakery).
+Mallorca bread can be found in most local Puerto Rican reposteria (bakery) along with many puerto rican treats.
 Every time I go home I do my best to get my hands on a warm buttery mallorca.
 But, for the times I can’t make it to PR, I can make them at home and so can you.

 I had made and posted mallorca before, but the original recipe could be a little difficult and needed some tweaking.
 It is important to have unbleached bread flour.
 I have used bleached AP flour and unbleached AP flour, but unbleached bread flour works best and makes the softest bread.
 Also, make sure you give yourself time to make this bread, it is almost an all day process.

-Mallorca bread is perfect to have sliced and buttered with a cup of coffee in the morning.
+Pan de mallorca is the ultimate sweet bread recipe.
+It’s perfect to have sliced and buttered with a cup of coffee in the morning.
 By the following day, the powder sugar melts into the bread, and it is perfect for making a savory grilled sandwich with ham and cheese.
 I like to slice the roll and toast it in a skillet with coconut butter it cut side down.
 Then I make the ham and cheese sandwich and toast both sides in a skillet.
 It is divine!
 I kid you not it almost taste like french toast.

 - Nordic Ware Natural Aluminum Commercial Baker’s Half Sheet

 - Baker’s Secret Non-Stick Cooking Racks

 - Amazon Prime Free 2-Day Shipping (Try a 30-Day Free Trial)